Cheviot Knolls

 The Walter H. Leimert Company, run by Walter H. Leimert (1887-1970), developed Cheviot Knolls for the Francis Land Company.
 Today, Leimert is better known for the Leimert Park subdivision.
 The Leimert provenance was a selling point: Cheviot Knolls was advertised as “following in the footsteps of former Leimert communities which have become synonymous with ‘lasting value.’”
 The senior Leimert worked with his son, Walter “Tim” Leimert Jr. (1921-2004), to develop Beverlywood, east of Cheviot Hills, for the Beverly-Arnaz Land Company, which involved another Dominguez family corporation.

-A Cheviot Knolls resident shared on NextDoor this picture of a sign found around his house.
+A Cheviot Knolls resident shared this picture of a sign found around his house on NextDoor.

 The City imposed pages of requirements when it approved Tract 11556.
 For instance, storm drain and sewer easements were required, including under the “future street” between Northvale Road and the Southern Pacific Railroad Right of Way.
 (Exposition Boulevard ran up to the tract’s western edge in the adjacent County Club Highlands subdivision, Tract 7156.)
 The City prohibited “the fronting of houses on the ‘future’ Exposition Boulevard,” while it required that houses with backyards along Exposition “present a pleasing appearance … in substantial conformity to the fronts of said houses.”